AICC-Sahlgrenska/awesome-healthcare-datascience/README.md

-# Awesome resources for Data Science in the healthcare sector, with special emphasis on public sector (single-payer healthcare systems)
+# Awesome resources for Data Science in the healthcare sector, with emphasis on single-payer healthcare systems
 A repository for awesome resources for data science teams and individual data scientists working on implementing data science in a healthcare context.

 # Ethical AI